Jeffrey Dahmer: Confession

 This display of skulls was to be adorned at each side with the complete skeletons of Miller and Lacy.
 The four severed heads found in his kitchen were to have all flesh removed and used in this altar, as was the skull of at least one future victim.
 Incense sticks were to be placed at each end of the black table, above which Dahmer intended to place a large blue lamp with extending blue globe lights.
-The entire construction was to be placed before a window covered with a black, opaque shower curtain, in front of which Dahmer intended to sit in a black leather chair.
+The entire construction was to be placed upon a black and white carpet before a window covered with a black, opaque shower curtain, in front of which Dahmer intended to sit in a black leather chair as he composed his thoughts and drew an intended sense of peace and tranquility.

 When asked in a November 18, 1991, interview to whom the altar was dedicated, Dahmer replied: "Myself ...
 It was a place where I could feel at home."
 He further described his intended altar as a "place for meditation", from where he believed he could draw a sense of power, adding: "If this [his arrest] had happened six months later, that's what they would have found."